throwaway-github-account-alex/coding-exercise/README.md

 `cmake --build /home/alex/Documents/coding-exercise/cmake-build-release --target all -- -j 2`

 ##Project review

 I think I've got it working correctly, it appears to be working on my system correctly, with different schedules.

 ![screenshot of code producing expected result given input]("https://raw.githubusercontent.com/throwaway-github-account-alex/coding-exercise/master/ProgramScreenshot.png" "Expected result photo given input at 2018-12-22T18-13-54")

 I would have liked to get the unit testing working - and I made the mistake of attempting to setup the eco-system (CLion, cmake and googletest) at the same time as starting the test.
 I might fix the unit test build if I have some spare time.
-I
+I had intended on testing it by iterating through the potential minutes in the day and with with a given schedule.

 I pragmatically tested the code instead, debugging through it and checking the variable values, to try and keep within self imposed deadlines.